Jemsoft/monocular-demo-facefinder/README.md

   }
 ```

 Where does the image come from?
-We need to make our file button and our URL button to call `detect` with image/url.
+We need to make our file button and our URL button to call `detect` with image or url.

 ```javascript
   uploadButton.on('change', e => detect(e.target.files[0]));